satohshi/pocketbase-schema-generator/README.md

     /** Whether to include system collections like _superusers and _otps when generating the schema. */
     includeSystemCollections: boolean

     /** File path where the generated schema will be written.
-Also used for the default filename when downloading from web UI. */
+Also used for the default filename when downloading from web UI.
+Required if `generateFile` is set to `true` */ outputPath?: string
-    outputPath: string

     /** Array of strings to insert at the top of the generated schema file.
 Use this to import custom schema for overrides. */ banner?: string[]